preciofishbone/OmniaDocsG2/admin-settings/business-group-settings/team-collaboration/teamwork-65/templates/index.rst

 .. image:: teamwork-65-template-settings-new.png

++ **Type**: Select type of Teamwork to create from this template.
+Note that only Sharepoint Team Site and Sharepoint Communication Site is available in Omnia on-prem.
 + **Title**: Add a Title for the Template.
 You can add titles in a number of the languages available in the tenant.
 Default language is mandatory.
 + **Description**: Add a Description if needed.
 + **Icon Type**: An icon is always shown for a template.
 If you would like another icon for this template, select the set of icons here: Font Awesome, Microsoft, Flags or Custom.
 When selecting Custom you can choose any image as the icon.